Munich Relocation Guide — Cost of Living & Visa (2026)

 What Paychecks Look Like

-Annual gross in USD — with what Germany actually lets you keep
+Annual gross in BYN — with what Germany actually lets you keep

 Software Engineer by level